Here are the main criticisms

 I discovered Rémy Tassou’s work almost a year ago.

-At first somewhat astonished by this innovative art, I became more interested in his works.
+At first somewhat astonished by this innovative art, I became more interested in his work.
 I discovered a beauty at first unsuspected because the eye is conditioned to see the pieces that make up these artistic puzzles in their original environment.

 Moreover, the art of Tassou is fully in line with the ecological concerns of our time by offering obsolete electronic objects a surprising but beneficial form of recycling.
-The fact that the raw material of this art is drawn from the existing limits consumption and shows the way in terms of resources used.
+The fact that the raw material of this art is drawn from existing objects limits consumption and shows the way in terms of resources used.
 This is especially true when you see the final result on these totems and other wall sculptures.

 Robert Hopkins – Journalist – Engadiner Post – July 13th, 2013

 Rémy Tassou is currently exhibiting a selection of his strikingly original works in Switzerland for the first time, and, rather appropriately, he has gone straight to the top, for this exposition is at no other than the prestigious Suvretta House Hotel in St Moritz at 6,043 above sea level.

 On one other occasion a decade ago on the same premises, the German watchmaker Glashütte exhibited a selection of its time pieces and on view was a blown-up version of the workings of one of its products in all its mechanical glory.

 Through its size it was quite impractical, but there was great beauty in its asymmetrical functionality.

 It seems Tassou, too, knows what appeals the Swiss psyche, namely orderliness, precision, technology.
 For his works are functionless, too, yet they all appear as if they have been removed from some highly sophisticated piece of high-tech hardware.
 More than this, they exude a form of beauty alien to the natural world, but beautiful nevertheless.